CoderSeb/school-2dv515-a1-recommendation-system/README.md

 # A1 - Recommendation System

+## Notes from student

+Even though we had somewhat limited time I wanted to try Spring Boot in Java with a PostgreSQL database as backend.
+Frontend is build with Vite+React+TypeScript.

+Backend is live here: [Backend](https://sebs-assignment-1-backend.herokuapp.com/)

+Frontend is live here: [Frontend](https://sebs-assignment-1-frontend.herokuapp.com/)

 ## Description

 * In this assignment, you shall implement a recommendation system for the movie's data set.